Andr4zC3p1C/Java_GPGPU/README.md

 # Java_GPGPU

-A project I created to play around with GPGPU in Java a bit
+A project I created to play around with GPGPU in Java using OpenCL.